secret-city-wildbots/2026-Command-Structure/README.md

 3. Now you can select a device, execute commands and see the simulated action performed on the graph:

 >> ![Simulation GUI screenshot 3](README_Pictures/phoenix_tuner_x_gui_3.png "Phoenix Tuner X GUI 3")

+#### 🎮 Scenarios to Test:

+The following controls will control the intake (Motor ID 1):
+   - Controller Right Trigger - Coral Intake
+   - Controller Left Trigger - Coral Release
+   - Controller Right Bumper - Algae Intake
+   - Controller Left Bumper - Algae Release

+   >> Note: These commands only run while the button is pressed / activated.
+When the button is released, the command will stop running

+The following controls will control the pivot (Motor ID 2, Encoder ID 3):
+   - Controller Y Button - Pivot Forward
+   - Controller A Button - Pivot Backward

+   >> Note: These commands only run while the button is pressed / activated.
+When the button is released, the command will stop running

+   - Controller B Button - Pivot To Position (50 deg)
+   - Controller X Button - Pivot To Position (90 deg)
+   - Controller D-Pad Up - Pivot To Position (175 deg)
+   - Controller D-Pad Down - Pivot To Position (5 deg)

+   >> Note: These commands will run (and stay running) when the button is pressed / activated until a condition is met.